jinayshah86/notebook/docs/python/oop.md

 languages.
 The effect of a singleton is usually better implemented as a global variable in a module.

+When analyzing a system, objects typically represent nouns in the original problem, while methods are normally verbs.
+Attributes may show up as adjectives or more nouns.
+Name your classes, attributes, and methods accordingly.

 ### The Method Resolution Order(MRO)